prismicio/nodejs-example-snipcart/README.md

-## Sample Website with API-based CMS
+## Sample eCommerce Website with API-based CMS

 This is a sample Node.js eCommerce website with content managed with prismic.io (API-based CMS).